2012 Pacific typhoon season: Season summary

+As the year opened, the Japan Meteorological Agency was monitoring a tropical depression that was located about 345 km to the northeast of Kuala Lumpur, Malaysia; however, the system was last noted later that day as it dissipated.

+On January 13, the JMA started monitoring a tropical depression that was located within an area of moderate to strong vertical windshear about 625 km to the east of Kuala Lumpur in Malaysia.
+During that day the depression remained near stationary, before the JMA issued their final advisory on the system during the next day as the system dissipated.

 The season's first named storm, Pakhar, developed on March 28 while the last named storm, Wukong, dissipated on December 29.
 The season became very active between mid-July and mid-August, with nine named storms formed during the period.
 Vicente underwent explosive intensification and made landfall over the west Pearl River Delta as a strong typhoon.
 Damrey developed into a typhoon in the Yellow Sea and became the most intense tropical cyclone to make landfall north of the Yangtze River since 1949.
 Typhoon Haikui, although centred far away from the Philippines, killed at least 89 people in the country.
 Typhoon Tembin affected Taiwan twice because of its cyclonic loop.

 From late August to September, three very powerful typhoons, Bolaven, Sanba and Jelawat, directly hit Okinawa Island successively.
 In October, the remnants of Severe Tropical Storm Gaemi arrived at the Bay of Bengal and re-intensified into a deep depression before making landfall over Bangladesh.
 In December, Typhoon Bopha, an unusually very low-latitude but very powerful tropical cyclone, caused catastrophic damage in Mindanao in the Philippines.
-Bopha killed 1,901 people and cost $1.16 billion (2012 USD) in Philippines, becoming the deadliest storm worldwide in the year and the third-costliest Philippine typhoon in history, only surpassed by Typhoon Haiyan in the following season and Typhoon Rai in 2021.

 Systems

 Tropical Depression 01W

 Early on February 17, the JMA reported that a tropical depression had developed, about 800 km to the southeast of Manila on the Philippine island of Luzon.
 During that day the depression moved westwards, before the Joint Typhoon Warning Center initiated advisories at 1500 UTC and designated the system as Tropical Depression 01W.
 However, six hours later the JTWC issued its final advisory as vertical windshear had started to increase, and after it had found no deep convection near the systems low level circulation centre during a reassessment of the depressions low level structure.
 Over the next few days the JMA continued to monitor the depression before it was last noted during February 20.

-Heavy rains associated with the outer bands of the system triggered widespread flooding and several landslides in the western Philippines.
-A total of four people were killed and another one were left injured.
-Overall, more than 7,500 people were affected by the storm and the economic losses stood at ₱40.1 million (US$946,000).